If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 Should you install your own solar electricity for homes, or hire a pro?

-My own advice would be that unless you’re buying a very simple emergency backup system, or unless you’re an electrician or electrical engineer yourself, you should hire a pro.
+My own advice would be that unless you’re buying a very simple emergency backup system, or unless you’re an electrician or electrical engineer yourself, and an experienced roofer, you should hire a pro.
 The bulk of the costs are in equipment, not labor, and there’s nothing like watching the money you saved on installation evaporate because you damaged a component.
 You’ll also want to give the pros the responsibility for ensuring that the installation is done according to local building and electrical codes.
 As more and more installations of solar electricity for homes go live, installations are being inspected more and more carefully by electrical safety authorities and city building departments.

 Many solar electricity for homes installations are roof-mounted, so you’ll want your installer to ensure that your roof is not damaged by the installation.